 Alliance to Reduce Disparities in Diabetes

-With funding from the Merck Foundation, Alliance program partners are working to decrease disparities in diabetes outcomes and improve the quality of healthcare for underserved adults living with or at risk for diabetes in five communities in the United States: Camden, New Jersey; Chicago, Illinois; Dallas, Texas; Memphis, Tennessee; and Wind River Reservation, Wyoming.
+With funding from the Merck Foundation, Alliance program partners are working to decrease disparities in diabetes outcomes and improve the quality of healthcare for underserved adults living with or at risk for diabetes in five communities in the U.S.: Camden, New Jersey; Chicago, Illinois; Dallas, Texas; Memphis, Tennessee; and Wind River Reservation, Wyoming.
 Learn more.

 African Comprehensive HIV/AIDS Partnerships (ACHAP)

-In 2000, the Merck Foundation/Merck and The Bill and Melinda Gates Foundation established the African Comprehensive HIV/AIDS Partnerships to support Botswana’s national HIV/AIDS strategy for preventing new HIV infections and reducing morbidity and mortality associated with HIV/AIDS.
+In 2000, the Merck Foundation/Merck and The Bill & Melinda Gates Foundation established the African Comprehensive HIV/AIDS Partnerships to support Botswana’s national HIV/AIDS strategy for preventing new HIV infections and reducing morbidity and mortality associated with HIV/AIDS.
 The comprehensive approach includes prevention, treatment, care and support.

-China-MSD HIV/AIDS Partnership (CMAP)
+China-MSD HIV/AIDS Partnership (C-MAP)

 This partnership between the Merck Foundation and China’s Ministry of Health is implementing a comprehensive program to address HIV/AIDS in Sichuan Province, China.
-CMAP focuses on developing effective approaches for delivering prevention, care, treatment and support services.
+C-MAP focuses on developing effective approaches for delivering prevention, care, treatment and support services.

 HIV Care Collaborative

-Population Services International (PSI)—HCV Prevention and Capacity Building Program in Vietnam
+Population Services International (PSI)—HCV Prevention and Capacity-Building Program in Vietnam

 African Programme for Onchocerciasis Control (APOC)